trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 # The HOHQMesh Mesh File Formats

-HOHQMesh currently can write in three mesh file formats, ISM, ISM-v2, and Abaqus.
+HOHQMesh currently can write in four mesh file formats, ISM, ISM-v2, ISM-MM, and Abaqus.
 The ISM format was developed for the book "Implementing Spectral Methods: Algorithms for Scientists and Engineers" by David A. Kopriva and it supplies all the information needed to define high order curved elements of a spectral element mesh.
 Over time the format has evolved, with version ISM-v2